stimulsoft/Samples-NET.Core-MVC-CSharp/README.md

 # ASP.NET Core C# samples for Stimulsoft Reports.Web

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Web reporting tool in the ASP.NET Core applications, using C# code and HTML5/Flash components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Web reporting tool in the ASP.NET Core applications, using C# code and HTML5 components.
 This product and examples are compatible with .NET Core 2.0 and higher.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
 * Change the Viewer Theme
 * Edit Report in the Designer
-* Edit Report in the DesignerFx
 * Export and Print Report from Code
 * Full Screen Mode in Viewer
 * Localizing the Viewer